julia-pfarr/rdm_workshop/docs/metadata.md

 **Example README content:**

-- Short description of the study
+- Short description of the study, motivation and background
 - A description of the folder structure
 - Time and location of data collection for the studies reported
 - Software required to open or run any of the shared files
-- Under which license(s) the files are shared
+- Under which license(s) the files are shared: instructions for citing the project
 - Information on the publication status of the studies
-- Contact information for the authors
+- Contact information for the authors: who the team members are and contact details of the project leads
 - A list of all the shared files

 ## Tagging